fossxo/fossxo.github.io/gdd/_sources/technical-design/components-resources-entities.rst.txt

 position component, sprint component and a ball component.

 Resources store global data that is not specific to any one entity.
-For example, the score in a pong game is global to the entire game.
+For example, the score in a Pong game is global to the entire game.

 This section describes the notable components, resources, entities, and supporting types used in the game.
 Additional components, resources, and